 To our relief, on 24th October 2017 Martin found the female Powerful Owl roosting in a Kanooka holding an Australian Magpie.
 By this time we were becoming quite attached to “Polly” and really looked forward to seeing her. eBird Checklist

 Then again, on 30 October 2017 at 10.00am Brett found Polly the female roosting quite low, just above the track.
 The group watched her for a while, and after a few minutes she flew off, low, straight over their heads and perched again on a higher branch about 20metres away.
 Brett feels there was no attempt by her to terrorise them, she simply chose the straightest route to a higher branch, which happened to be over their heads.
 All this time two Swamp Wallabies were fighting nearby, completely focussed on each other.
 Brett and guests all agreed it was the best day ever and couldn’t be topped.
 Then they walked along the gully and found the male Powerful Owl!

 On 13 November 2017 at 10.34am Brett again found Polly, the female owl.

 On 27 November 2017 Martin found female Polly.
 Further along the creek, near the falls, they watched a Leaden Flycatcher bravely tormenting a much-larger Pied Currawong.
 As they watched the currawong flew away from the determined flycatcher, right towards the well-hidden male Powerful Owl.
 This pulled the currawong up short!
 Priorities changed rapidly, and the currawong immediately started harassing the owl.
 The male owl ignored the currawong completely.

-The Powerful Owls of Buchan seem to be doing well, residing in the area for at least 9 years, but we have not seen any evidence of breeding.
-If they had bred successfully this year, young should have been present or near an adult from August to now (and up to January 2018).
-It is possible that the young were with the male, who was not found on 23 October or 13 November, but as both Polly and her mate were found on 30 October and 27 November with no young, it might be assumed that they did not breed.
+The Powerful Owls of Buchan seem to be doing well, residing in the area for at least 10 years, but we have not seen any evidence of breeding.
+If they had bred successfully tin 2017, young should have been present with or near an adult from August to January 2018.
+It is possible that the young were with the male, who was not found on 23 October or 13 November 2017, but as both Polly and her mate were found on 30 October and 27 November 2017 with no young, it might be assumed that they did not breed.